 France and Mauritius

-17-18 June 2014: visit to Mauritius by Ms Annick Girardin, Minister of State for Development and Francophonie.
+17-18 June 2014: visit to Mauritius by Ms Annick Girardin, French Minister of State for Development and Francophonie.

 France is a major economic actor in Mauritius as it is:

-• its largest provider of tourists (almost 400,000 French people out of 1.1 million tourists in 2015);
+- its main provider of tourists (around 400 000 French people out of 1.1 million tourists in 2015);

-• its second-largest bilateral donor (after China), through the AFD, with a total contribution of over €500 million since 2007.
+- its second-largest bilateral donor (after China), through the French Development Agency (AFD), which has totalled a commitment in excess of €500 million since 2007.

-Trade relations between France and Mauritius
+Trade between France and Mauritius

-In 2015, French exports to Mauritius (€344 million) increased 3% while French imports from Mauritius (€270 million) fell 4%.
-The trade balance in favour of France hence increased 42% from €52 million in 2014 to €74 million in 2015.
-Over the last ten years, the volume of trade between the two countries has been particularly stable as French exports (highly diverse) vary between €320 million and €350 million, while French imports (highly concentrated) range from €260 million to €290 million.
+In 2015, French exports to Mauritius (€344 million) increased by 3%, while French imports from Mauritius (€270 million) decreased by 4%.
+Thus, the trade balance in favour of France grew from €52 million in 2014 to €74 million in 2015, or an increase of 42%.
+Over the past ten years, the trade volume between the two countries has been particularly stable given that French exports (highly diverse) have varied between €320 million and €350 million, while French imports (highly concentrated) range from €260 to 290 million.

-In terms of flows, France is the leading foreign investor in Mauritius with €87 million in 2014, ahead of the United States, South Africa and the United Kingdom.
-As regards stock, the level of investment is about $1.2 billion.
-In terms of established businesses, France is also far ahead with almost 140 subsidiaries or joint ventures (Accor, Colas, GDF Suez and Orange, etc.).
-Today, French-funded companies employ over 13,000 people in Mauritius, especially in the service sector (information and communication technology (ICT), trade and distribution, hotels, etc.).
-About 15 major French companies are set up in Mauritius, but most investors are SMEs, mainly from the service sector.
-The oldest French companies established in Mauritius are Air France, Total and Lafarge, which have respectively been in the country since 1946, 1956 and 1959.
+In terms of investment flows, France is the leading foreign investor in Mauritius, ahead of the United States, South Africa and the United Kingdom, with €87 million in 2014.
+France’s FDI stock was estimated at about €500 million at the end of 2014.
+In terms of company numbers, France is also, by far, in leading position with 140 subsidiaries or joint ventures including Accor, COLAS, GDF Suez and Orange.
+Today, French capital companies employ more than 13 000 people in Mauritius, mainly in services activities (ICT, distributive trades, hotels, etc.).
+Some 15 large French companies are present in Mauritius, but most investors are SMEs, mainly in service activities.
+Among the French companies based in Mauritius, the oldest established are Air France, Total and Lafarge, respectively since 1946, 1956 and 1959.

-Trade between Mauritius and Réunion
+Trade between Mauritius and Reunion

-Trade between Réunion and Mauritius (€46.2 million in 2014) is heavily tilted towards Mauritius.
-In 2014, exports from Réunion to Mauritius (€9.5 million) were less than Réunion imports from Mauritius (€36.7 million).
+Trade between Reunion and Mauritius (€38 million in 2015) is strongly unbalanced in favour of the latter.
+In 2015, Reunion exports to Mauritius (€6 million) were lower than Reunion imports from Mauritius (€32 million).